claragrpereira/Deep-Learning-CNN-and-RNN/README.md

 ## hw2-q2.py

-Contains skeleton code for Question 2, which covers image classification using CNNs, with implementation in torch.
+Contains code for Question 2, which covers image classification using CNNs, with implementation in torch.

 ## hw2-q3.ipynb

-Contains skeleton code for Question 3, which covers a sequence-to-sequence task using RNNs and attention, with implementation in torch.
+Contains code for Question 3, which covers a sequence-to-sequence task using RNNs and attention, with implementation in torch.
 Using *google colab* or *kaggle* to run the notebook with GPU accelerators is advised.